 Plant Accessibility – As the treatment plant will need to be emptied from time to time, it is advisable to locate it in a position that can be accessed fairly easily by a lorry to ensure that the process is as straightforward as possible.

 Noise – The noise levels from a sewage treatment plant will vary from one manufacturer to the next and while it isn’t particularly problematic, as a working system that is powered by electricity it will be audible, and therefore it should be positioned somewhere where the sound will not disturb the occupants in nearby properties.
+You can buy a dedicated noise reduction unit called Whisspurr which will help to reduce the amount of noise created by sewage treatment plants however.

 Gravity – Where possible, you may also want to consider placing a plant downhill from the waste source to better enable gravity to support the treatment process as this can reduce the need for further pumps.